The search for failed supernovae with the Large Binocular Telescope: a new candidate and the failed SN fraction with 11 yr of data: Introduction

 \section{Introduction}

 The life of every massive star (>8~$\msun$) ends with the collapse of its core, which is sometimes followed by the violent ejection of its envelope and the production of a luminous core-collapse supernova (ccSN).
 Volume-limited samples have shown that around 59 per~cent of ccSNe are the hydrogen-rich Type II-P class, with their progenitors identified as red supergiants (RSGs) \citep{smartt09,li11}.
 However, the most massive of the observed Type II-P progenitors has a mass of only 16--18~$\msun$ \citep{smartt09,smartt15}, which is significantly lower than the maximum red supergiant mass of $\sim$25~$\msun$ \citep{humphreys79}.
 This implies that the more massive RSGs are not exploding as SNe.
+The alternative hypothesis, which supposes that increased RSG mass loss causes the stars to explode as stripped SNe (e.g., \citealt{ekstrom12,groh13}), requires higher mass loss rates than observed (e.g., \citealt{beasor20}).

 Modern theoretical models find that these ``missing'' RSGs with masses of 18--25~$\msun$ are forming cores that are too compact to explode as SNe \citep{oconnor11,ugliano12,sukhbold14,pejcha15,ertl16,sukhbold16}.
 These observational and theoretical findings have led to the hypothesis that these massive RSGs instead become ``failed SNe'' \citep{kochanek08}, and form black holes (BHs) with masses of $\sim$5--10$~\msun$ that are typical of those observed in our Galaxy \citep{kochanek14,kochanek15}.

 The origin of BHs is particularly important in the wake of the BH-BH and BH-neutron star mergers being detected by the Laser Interferometer Gravitational Wave Observatory (LIGO, \citealt{abbott16-ligo}).
 These mergers are the end result of a long and complicated process involving binary stellar evolution and the core-collapse of each progenitor star (e.g., \citealt{abbott16,belczynski16,woosley16}).
 Understanding the formation of BHs and their subsequent evolution is crucial to understanding the mergers detected by LIGO and future gravitational wave observatories.
 Here we will focus on detecting the formation of BHs, but other relevant probes include searches for non-interacting, low-mass BHs \citep{thompson19,jayasinghe21}, searches and constraints on binaries, bound and unbound, in SN remnants (e.g., \citealt{kochanek18,kerzendorf19,kochanek19,maitra19}), and searches for BHs using gravitational microlensing (e.g., \citealt{lu16}).